-Honesty is vital in a relationship, and even though the truth will hurt, it’s better to build the rest of your relationship on the truth, not a lie.
+Honesty is vital in a relationship, especially for an emotional affair recovery, and even though the truth will hurt, it’s better to build the rest of your relationship on the truth, not a lie.

 2. Be sure you’re committed to your relationship

-If you’re feeling guilty, you’ll resist letting yourself grieve, because you think you don’t deserve to.
-But the fact is, the other person was a big part of your life, and it’s ok to let yourself be sad for the loss of that connection.
+If you’re feeling guilty, you’ll resist letting yourself grieve because you think you don’t deserve to.
+But the fact is, the other person was a big part of your life, and it’s okay to let yourself be sad about the loss of that connection.

 4. See the difference between infatuation and love

-Take a step back and realize that real love is built on long term commitment and a shared life, not a short but heady connection.
+Take a step back and realize that real love is built on long-term commitment and shared life, not a short but heady connection.

 5. Work on rebuilding trust

 Show your commitment tomending your relationship by working on rebuilding trust with them.
 Ask what they need and how you can show them you can be trusted, and then give them as much time as they need to trust you again.